 The Explorer series was awarded the ‘Millennium Products’ accolade by the Design Council on 2 April 1998, in recognition of its innovation and that it enabled “many more people to discover and enjoy Britain’s natural and cultural environment.”
 Ordnance Survey used the ‘Millennium Products’ logo on the covers of the Explorer series from late 1998 to mid 2001.
 (Figure 9)

-Since 2002 Ordnance Survey has promoted its ‘Free Maps for 11-year olds’ scheme: every pupil in Year 7 (England/Wales) or Primary 7 (Scotland) is eligible to receive a free copy of their local Explorer sheet.
-To date well in excess of 5 million Explorer maps have been provided free of charge to pupils through the scheme.
+March 2002 saw the launch of Ordnance Survey’s ‘Free Maps for 11-year olds’ scheme: every pupil in Year 7 (England/Wales) or Primary 7 (Scotland) was eligible to receive a free copy of their local Explorer map.
+In excess of five million Explorer maps were provided free of charge to pupils through the scheme until its closure in 2010.

 Figure 12 (click to enlarge)